 Managing risk is not as simple as just counting the number of incidents we attend and putting fire stations in the places where we are busiest.
 There are a wide variety of different factors that we must consider when deciding how best to deliver our service to local people.
-The following map is not a literal representation of all the risks in South Yorkshire, it offers a flavour of the different things we must think about when providing our service - from motorways, sports stadiums and shopping centres to moorlands, stately homes and an airport.
+The following map is not a literal representation of all the risks in South Yorkshire, it offers a flavour of the different things we must think about when providing our service - from motorways, sports stadiums and shopping centres to moorlands and stately homes.